angela1C/Programming-and-Scripting-Problem-Set-2019/README.md

 To run this program, go to the command line and enter the following command:
 $ python solution-9.py `<file.txt>`

+Note if the text file is not in the same directory as `solution-9.py` then you should provide the full path to the file.

 ## Solution-10.py